“Chekov is fine and Bulgakov is fine,

 Tyrfingur's first play Grande was his graduation piece from the Art Academy and earned him recognition in Reykjavík and a nomination to Gríman, the Icelandic Theatre Award.
 Two years later Blue Eyes (Bláskjár) premiered at the Reykjavík City Theatre where Tyrfingur was made resident playwright.
-There he wrote performance art piece The Commercial of the Year.

 Tyrfingur has received six Gríma nominations and won the award once.
 In the fall of 2018 The Potato Eaters were nominated for the Cultural Awards (Menningarverðlaun DV).
-His plays have been published in books and translated into English, French, Dutch, Polish and German.
-He has written for Glamour Magazine Iceland and taught at both The Iceland Academy of the Arts and the University of Iceland.
+He has taught at both The Iceland Academy of the Arts and the University of Iceland.

 Blue Eyes (Bleus) was given a staged reading at the Avignon festival in July 2018 during a forum dedicated to contemporary writings.
 Blue Eyes (Bleus) was also performed at La Mousson d'été in France in August 2019.

-His play Helgi Comes Apart premiered at The Reykjavík City theatre on the 17th of January 2020.
+His play Helgi Comes Apart premiered at The Reykjavík City theatre on the 17th of January 2020 to raving reviews: “It is bold, haunting and very well written”.
+Helgi Comes Apart was featured at the 2020 Nordic Spirit Festival in Chicago in February.

 Tyrfingur Tyrfingsson lives in Amsterdam with his lover F.C.P Marques da Cunha.